cabhiram/multik8s-pythonwebapp/README.md

 #Disadvantages of using Minikube#

 Code change will not update the running pod.
-Then we have to manually update pod in Imperative way by tagging appropriate DOCKER_IMAGE with an ID.
+Then we have to manually update pod in Imperative way by tagging appropriate DOCKER_IMAGE with TAG_ID.